Robb Wolf has been a significant influence on my thinking and learning in the area of nutrition.

 So, what’s the new Paleo Solution in Wired to Eat?
 The first step is to figure out where you’re at so you can manipulate your environment to push you back the other way towards optimal.
 This is the essence of Personalised Nutrition that is central to the book.

 The key factor in low carb and blood sugars is that if your liver’s ability to process and store sugar exceeds, we need to give it a break for a while.
 Meanwhile, if you’re insulin sensitive, you may benefit more from tweaking your diet towards more whole, unprocessed carbs and less fat.

 A while back, after hearing Robb discuss Optimal Foraging Theory, I wrote the blog post, Energy Density, Food Hyper Palatability and Reverse Engineering Optimal Foraging Theory, to combine my nutritional analysis with Rob’s insights.

-The table below and the accompanying food lists are my attempt to identify the optimal (most nutrient dense) whole foods that will suit different people with different starting points and different goals.
-Rob takes a similar if maybe simpler approach in his book.
-He is conscious of not over complicating things.
+The table below and the accompanying food lists are my attempt to identify the optimal (most nutrient-dense) whole foods that will suit different people with different starting points and different goals.
+Robb takes a similar, if maybe simpler, approach in his book.
+He is conscious of not overcomplicating things.

 |therapeutic ketosis||> 140||> 7.8|